Mali entry requirements for Bahrain passport holders

 May be checked

-Bahraini passport holders need a visa to enter Mali in 2026.
-You must arrange this before you travel — there are no visa-on-arrival or e-visa options.
-Plan ahead and apply at the nearest Malian embassy or consulate.
+Bahraini passport holders need a visa to enter Mali.
+You must arrange this before you travel — there is no visa-on-arrival option for Bahraini citizens.
+Plan ahead and apply through the Malian embassy or consulate.

 Entry requirements